University of Reading cookie policy

 The Department also offers two optional modules where you can gain desirable work experience through short-term placements.

-British Government and Politics Module
+British Government and Politics Module (open to Politics and International Relations students)

-• A Part 2 module in which students gain two weeks’ work experience within a Member of Parliament’s offices or with a local charity or non-profit organisation.
+• A Part 2 module in which students gain two weeks’ work experience, within a Member of Parliament’s offices or with a local charity or non-profit organisation.